Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for a lepton-antineutrino pair

-with probabilities $99,9877\%$ and $0,0123 \%$, respectively\footnote{The mismatch between helicity and chirality is the reason for the suppression of the decay into the electron channel, which should be favored for kinematical reasons.}.
+with probabilities $99,9877\%$ and $0,0123 \%$, respectively\footnote{The mismatch between helicity and chirality yields the suppression of the decay into the electron channel, which should be favored for kinematic reasons.}.
 In the rest frame of the pion, the two particles are emitted along opposite directions and with a well defined chirality: right-handed for the antineutrino and left-handed for the lepton.
-Furthermore, since the pion has total spin zero, the total spin of the emitted particles has to vanish for the conservation of the angular momentum.
+Furthermore, due to conservation of angular momentum, the total spin of the emitted particles has to vanish.
 Assuming that the lepton with mass $m_{l}$ has a momentum $-p\hat{e}_{z}$ and the antineutrino $p\hat{e}_{z}$, we can take the initial state in the form

-which is an entangled state in the spin.
-In pion decay, the two particles emitted have a well definite chirality, which we model by projecting the state $\eqref{phiZero}$ in their respective chirality eigenstates, that is
+which has entangled spins.
+To model the well definite chirality, we project the state in Eq.~(\ref{phiZero}) into chirality eigenstates

 where the chirality projectors are given by

 with $\alpha=l,\bar{\nu}$.